Sound Bible Teaching

 Cambodia Men's Online Bible Study | Open to HNC Men residing in Cambodia | Time Below is Indochina Time (ICT)

 Corner of Stanislaus and M Streets | Enter through door on M Street.

 Get Directions and Address via Text

 Follow Us On Faithlife

 Stay up to date on church events, prayer requests, Bible updates, and more.
 Join our Faithlife Group.
 Click HERE and follow today.
 For a better experience, download the Faithlife app and search for Hope Now Bible Church.

 Traditional | Bible Teaching | Smaller Church Environment

 There was a time when most churches in America were small and intimate.
 People knew each other, and the pastor knew them.
 In the 1960's and 1970's, something changed; the church growth movement cascaded to the forefront.
-If your church wasn't large and growing, something was wrong.
+If your church wasn't large and growing numerically, something was wrong.
 The churches that followed all the rules of the church growth marketeers became cultural juggernauts to attract the unchurched, producing a war chest of cash and massive budgets.
 Many evangelical standouts have multiple campuses and a burgeoning staff rivaling most small and mid-size businesses.
 Some progressive churches added coffee shops, worship centers, smoke machines, purple lights, and programs galore.
-Choirs became old fashioned and a distant memory; it is possible that many people who attend church today have never heard a choir sing.
 There are no more choir directors or song leaders.
-Today's church service has turned into a concert led by the polished worship team; many of the songs have become unsingable.
-The so-called lead pastor, has dropped in-depth verse-by-verse Bible study for 20-minute-talks.
+Today's church service is often turned into a concert led by the polished worship team; many of the songs have become unsingable.
+In some churches, the so-called lead pastor has dropped in-depth verse-by-verse Bible study for 20-minute-talks.

 Traditional ~ Bible Teaching ~ Smaller Church Environment